-- (a) no such action may be instituted unless the leave of the District Judge of the Court shall first have been obtained; - (b) if no steps in pursuit of the action have been taken by the person instituting the action for any period of three months after the action has been instituted, the action shall be dismissed with costs.

-22. The seat of a member of the Council shall become vacant-
+- (a) no such action may be instituted unless the leave of the District Judge of the Court shall first have been obtained: - (b) if no steps in pursuit of the action have been taken by the person instituting the action for any period of three months after the action has been instituted, the action shall be dismissed with costs. - 22.
+The seat of a member of the Council shall become

-(a) upon his death ; or
+(a) upon his death; or

-- (b) if by writing under his hand addressed to the Speaker he shall resign his seat; or - (c) if he shall become incapable of sitting or voting as a member by reason of any provision of this Ordinance; or - (d) if he shall become the citizen or subject of any foreign State or Power or shall make any declaration or acknowledgment of allegiance to any foreign State or Power; or - (e) if his election shall be vacated or made void by reason of the commission of any corrupt or illegal practice or by reason of the declaration, certificate or report of an election judge; or (f) if without the leave of the Council first obtained, he shall be absorb from the sitting of the Council for a be absent from the sittings of the Council for a continuous period of three months; or
+- (b) if by writing under his hand addressed to the Speaker he shall resign his seat; or - (c) if he shall become incapable of sitting or voting as a member by reason of any provision of this Ordinance; - (d) if he shall become the citizen or subject of any foreign State or Power or shall make any declaration or acknowledgment of allegiance to any foreign State or Power; or - (e) if his election shall be vacated or made void by reason of the commission of any corrupt or illegal practice or by reason of the declaration, certificate or report of an election judge; or

+(f) if without the leave of the Council first obtained, he shall be absent from the sittings of the Council for a continuous period of three months; or voting in the Council.

-(g) upon the dissolution of Parliament. \odot
+(g) upon the dissolution of Parliament.

-23. Members of the Council may be paid such allowances as may be authorised by law, and the receipt of any such allowances shall not disqualify a member from sitting or voting in the Council.
+23. Members of the Council may be paid such allowances as may be authorised by law, and the receipt of any such allowances shall not disqualify a member from sitting or

-24. (1) As soon as may be after the making of Regulations under clause (4) of Article 13, the Governor-General shall by Proclamation dissolve the State Council and summon a Parliament in accordance with this Ordinance.
+24. (1) As soon as may be after the making of Regulations under clause (4) of Article 13, the Governor-General shall by Proclamation dissolve the State Council and summon a

+Parliament in accordance with this Ordinance.